 4 · The last step is finding images that represent your literal terms.
 We have found images for these two:

 See how easy it is?
 To use images as metaphors: All you have to do is use your imagination and think of all possible literal terms for your key concepts.
-You will easily master it and your courses will be more visual and educational from using them.
+You will easily master it, and your courses will be more visual and educational from using them.

-Straightforward with isEazy
+Easier with isEazy Author!

 Do you usually use metaphors in images in your e-learning courses?
-Tell us about the impacting images you have used and how they were successful!
+Tell us about the images you have used and how they were successful!